henry-the-cudweed/before_after_vsCode/README.md

 # compare_pics
-create a simple web page featuring before/after progress at a restoration worksite.
+Create a simple web page featuring before/after progress at a restoration worksite.

 It may not work on a Mac or on Linux, this program has only been tested on Windows.